Axway/api-builder-standalone-tech-enablement/README.md

 ## Before you start

-There are two ways of reading the provided documentation for this project:

-1) Read the README.md files and follow the navigation links

-2) Run `npm i && npm start` in the root of this project and then navigate to the booklet in your browser: [http://localhost:4000](http://localhost:4000)
+You can read this documentation in an **Demo Web Application** that also contains a Live Demo of the services.
+How to run it:

+1) Clone the repository

+2) Navigate to `./projects/demo-ui` folder

+3) In the root of the folder execute `npm run demo`

+> This will install dependencies, build the app, and open your browser to read the docs and play with the demo

 ## Introduction